 Lauki Subzi with Peanuts and Sesame

-This subzi is so creamy and delicious and this has 2 of my favorite ingredients, sesame and peanuts along with lauki.
+This subzi is so creamy and delicious and this has 2 of my favorite ingredients, sesame, and peanuts along with lauki.
 I am so happy to have found yet another subzi that I can alternate with the Lauki chana dal subzi.
-This week my theme for the BM is 'Bookmarked recipes' and this is my first one from my list of bookmarks.
+This week my theme for the BM is 'Bookmarked recipes' and this is the first one from my list of bookmarks.

 Preparation time - 10 minutes